IngenieroFiestero/express-lang/README.md

 # express-lang
-A simple way to change the languaje of the web.
+A simple way to change the language of the web.

 Example: